michlv/sensus_protocol_lib/README.md

 If your board already have external pull up resistors on GPIO0 & GPIO2, you may not need extra ones.
 I had issues with pull up resistors less than 10k, reading was not reliable.

 The connection may not be conventional, but it ensures that both GPIO pins are pulled up on startup, so the ESP8266 starts up fine.
-Also it makes sure that there is no voltage on the meter, to reset it cleanly.
+Also it makes sure that there is no voltage on the meter, so it resets cleanly.
 When GPIO2 is pulled down, it takes about 0.1V away, so the meter operates on 3.2V.

 The data format from the meter I have is: